zayamatias/sscraper/README.md

 ## Sort Mode

-The --sort (directory) will sort all your roms to a destination directory, usefull if you want o have a precise list of roms sorted by their system (a directory per system).
+The --sort (directory) will sort all your roms to a destination directory, usefull if you want o have a precise list of roms sorted by their system (a directory per system) and create a es_config.xml with all the updated directories and system names.